richpeck/exception_handler/README.md

   <img src="readme/exceptions_app.jpg" title="Exceptions App" />
 </p>

-As opposed to other exception suites, this gives you DIRECT access to all the data which matters, straight to your own modular `ExceptionsController`:
+As opposed to other exception suites (which use the `routes`), this gives you DIRECT access to the exception through the middleware stack, straight to the `ExceptionsController`: